web1v2/deep-search-private/README.md

   Utilize vector search technologies to extract insights from your own knowledge repositories.

 - **AI-Powered Evaluation:**
-  Leverage advanced AI models (e.g., GPT-4.1-mini for find and o3-mini or report) to assess the relevance of search results and automatically generate follow-up queries for deeper investigation.
+  Leverage advanced AI models (e.g., GPT-4.1-mini for find and o3-mini for report) to assess the relevance of search results and automatically generate follow-up queries for deeper investigation.

 - **Expert Report Generation:**
   Automatically compile detailed expert reports based on the gathered research data.